kacesensitive/prochat/README.md

 ## Description

 ProChat is a chat monitor for Twitch.
-It overlays on top of other applications and has a trnasparent (or whatever color you want really) background.
+It overlays on top of other applications and has a transparent (or whatever color you want really) background.
 Try it out!

 ## Made With
 https://electron-react-boilerplate.js.org/